 II.
 Protected health information (PHI).

-This class encompasses virtually any data that can be used to identify a patient.
 PHI consists of health data and personal identifiers.
-The first relates to a patient’s physical or mental health or condition and the payment details for the provision of healthcare.
-This may include doctor bills, emails, lab test results, MRI scans, and other data that is created, utilized, or disclosed in the course of providing healthcare services.
-Information related to healthcare insurance coverage for medical patients and even geolocation details that locate a person within a territory smaller than a state also constitute health data.
+The first type of data relates to a patient’s physical or mental health or condition and to payments for the healthcare.
+This encompasses doctor bills, emails, lab test results, MRI scans, and other data generated, utilized, or disclosed when healthcare services are provided.
+Health data also includes information related to patients’ healthcare insurance coverage and even geolocation details that locate a person within a territory smaller than a state.

 The mere fact that an individual has received medical services may count, but health data becomes PHI only in combination with personally identifiable information.

-According to Privacy Rule, two types of organizations are subjected to HIPAA law compliance:
+According to Privacy Rule, two types of organizations should seek HIPAA compliance:

 I. Covered entities